cypress-io/cypress-design/ReadMe.md

 In the new directory, you will find a React and a Vuejs version to complete.
 Each framework folder will also contain a stories file.

+### Adding a new icon

+New icons should be added to the `icon-registry/icons` directory and named according to the format `<category>-<icon-name>_x<size>.svg`, for example, `technology-debugger_x24.svg`.

+Once added, the svg attributes should be tweaked so as to integrate with the icon generation tooling.

+- Replace main color with `currentColor`
+- Add `class="icon-dark"` to paths that are dark, generally the strokes
+- Add `class="icon-light"` to paths that are light, generally the fills

+To verify that the icon is properly hooked up, run `yarn start` and navigate to the `icons` page.
+Search for your icon and tweak the colors.
+If you need to adjust the attributes you can run `yarn build:icons` and storybook will update with the latest changes.

 ### Updating the component generator

 When you use the `yarn new:component` command, the template used is called a generator.
 It could be useful to update it from time to time if the standards change.